-If you need information in a language other than English, Quitline can access translation services and provide printed quit materials in different languages.
+Callers to Quitline have access to translation services and materials in different languages.

 To find out more